soulverteam/X-Series/README.md

 The data point will be assigned a variable name that you can refer to across your sheets.
 The data point will be periodically fetched for you in the background at a frequency you specify.

-### Detailed Documentation
+## Detailed Documentation

 You can find more detailed documentation for Soulver X [here](https://documentation.soulver.app/experimental-features/x).

-## Supporting this project
+## Supporting the X Series

 We invented the modern notepad calculator (with an answer column alongside a text editor) in 2005, and we envision more exciting advancements arising from this research too.

 - If you're a long-time user of Soulver (or a mega-fan), and think this research is worthwhile, consider becoming a [one-time or monthly GitHub](https://github.com/sponsors/soulverteam) sponsor
-- All sponsors (monthly or one-time) will receive access to Soulver X1
+- All sponsors receive access to the latest app in the series (currently X2)
-- Monthly sponsors will also get access to the latest X series release (X2, X3, etc), as well as a copy of [Soulver Mini](http://soulver.app/mini/) for Mac, and pre-release builds of Soulver 4
+- Monthly sponsors also get a copy of [Soulver Mini](http://soulver.app/mini/) for Mac, and pre-release builds of Soulver 4 for Mac & iOS (also in development)
 - With your support, our (very) small team will dedicate more resources to this kind of advanced notepad calculator research